bcharlier/HMMA238/Tests-CI/tp.md

 ### Benefits of CI

-- Can't forget to run it and provide immediate feedback: it runs at each commit or Pull Request.
+- One can not forget to run tests and immediate feedback is provided: it runs at each commit or Pull Request.
 A report is sent to the commit author.
 - Protects the master branch: commit or PR can be rejected if test do not pass.
 - Contributor doesn't need to know details: only project maintainer needs to know how the system works.
 - Can enforce style: a linter can run to check PEP8.